pouriyajamshidi/tcping/README.md

 * Monitor your network connection.
 * Print statistics on pressing the `Enter` key.
 * Calculate packet loss.
-* Assess latency of your network.
+* Assess the latency of your network.
 * Show min/avg/max probes latency.
 * Monitor and audit your peers network.
-* Calculate total up or downtime when conducting a maintenance.
+* Calculate the total uptime/downtime when conducting a maintenance.
 * An alternative to `ping` in environments that `ICMP` is blocked.

 ## Images